build-your-own-internet/byoi/future/name-resolution/002-nr-host-synchronization/README.md

 ## Preface: the shape of our internet

-First, let's check out what our little internet looks like:
+First, let's check out what our little internet looks like for this chapter:

 ![our-inter-network](../img/nr-multicast.svg)